CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

 ## **Task 1: Network Health**

-Azure Monitor Network Insights provides a comprehensive and visual representation through topologies, of health and metrics for all deployed network resources, without requiring any configuration.
-It also provides access to network monitoring capabilities like Connection Monitor, flow logging for network security groups (NSGs), and Traffic Analytics.
+Azure Monitor Network Insights provides a comprehensive and visual representation through topologies of the health and metrics of all deployed network resources without requiring any configuration.
+It also provides access to network monitoring capabilities like Connection Monitor, flow logging for network security groups (NSGs), and traffic analytics.

-1. Navigate to Azure portal.
-Using the search bar, search for **Monitor (1)** and **select (2)** it from the suggestions.
+1. Navigate to the Azure portal.
+Using the search bar, search for **Monitor (1)** and **select (2)** from the suggestions.

    ![](images/a3.png)